hbc/Intro-to-R-extended/lessons/05-advanced-figures.md

 1. The current axis labels default to what we gave as input to `geom_point`.
 We can change this by adding additional layers called `xlab()` and `ylab()` for the x- and y-axis, respectively.
 Add these layers to the current plot such that the x-axis is labeled "samples" and the y-axis is labeled "mean expression".
 2. Use the `ggtitle` layer to add a title to your plot.
-3. Export this image to a pdf file.
+3. Export this image to a pdf file called "revised_scatterplot.pdf".

 ***

 ## Histogram

-To plot a histogram we require another geometric object `geom_bar`, which requires a statistical transformation.
+To plot a histogram we require another type of geometric object `geom_bar`, which requires a statistical transformation.
 Some plot types (such as scatterplots) do not require transformations, each point is plotted at x and y coordinates equal to the original value.
 Other plots, such as boxplots, histograms, prediction lines etc. need to be transformed, and usually has a default statistic that can be changed via the `stat_bin` argument.

 ```{r, eval=FALSE}
 ggplot(df) +